Freeman Station – History and Today

 The “Golden Horseshoe’s” reputation as “the Garden of Canada” rested on rapid rail transportation of farm produce to Toronto and Montreal markets, and to ports from which our world-famous fruits were shipped overseas to markets in Great Britain and as far away as South Africa.

-The Burlington Grand Trunk Railway Station was built in 1906 to replace the original two-storey Great Western Railroad station (built circa 1850), which burnt down in 1904.
-The GTR had bought out the GWR in 1892, and in turn was acquired by the Canadian National Railway in 1923.
+The Burlington Grand Trunk Railway Station was built in 1906 to replace the original two-story Great Western Railroad station (built circa 1850), which burnt down in 1904.
+The GTR had bought out the GWR in 1892, and in turn, was acquired by the Canadian National Railway in 1923.
 The CNR Burlington Station became redundant in 1988, when the passenger office was moved to a site shared with the GO Transit station on Fairview Street.
 A “Save Our Station” committee of volunteers supported relocation and restoration of the GTR Station.
 Their efforts were stopped abruptly when it was announced that the Station had been leased to a private company and did not have to be relocated after all.

 In 2005, however, it again appeared necessary to move the station.
 The railway needed the Station’s original location for track expansion.
 They donated the building to the City of Burlington.
 Having acquired it and moved it to a temporary location, Council considered the Station’s future.
 A period of uncertainty followed, whilst several new location sites were considered.
 Ultimately, with no suitable location identified, the prospect of demolishing it loomed.
 The new Council, elected in 2010, approved in February 2011 a motion to transfer the task of managing and restoring the Station to a group of community volunteers, now incorporated as the Friends of Freeman Station.